temporalio/terraform-provider-temporalcloud/docs/index.md

 # temporalcloud Provider

-Use the Temporal Cloud provider to interact with resources supported by Temporal Cloud.
+Use the `temporalcloud` provider to interact with resources supported by [Temporal Cloud](https://temporal.io/cloud).

 Use the navigation to the left to learn about the available resources supported by this provider.

 ## Provider Configuration

-Credentials for Temporal Cloud can be provided by adding an "api_key" property or by setting the environment variable "TEMPORAL_CLOUD_API_KEY".
+Credentials for Temporal Cloud can be provided by adding an `api_key` property or by setting the environment variable `TEMPORAL_CLOUD_API_KEY`.
 You can generate an API key for Temporal Cloud by following the instructions [here](https://docs.temporal.io/cloud/api-keys).

 !> Hard-coded credentials are not recommended in any Terraform configuration and should not be committed